-So, the attorney's fee is "contingent" upon a successful outcome to the case.
+So, a contingency fee is "contingent" (dependent) on a successful outcome in your case.

-Another point worth mentioning is that a contingency fee agreement is only an option when an attorney is representing a plaintiff -- the one filing the car accident lawsuit and seeking compensation from the at-fault driver (the defendant in the lawsuit).
+A contingency fee agreement is only an option when an attorney is representing a plaintiff—the person filing the car accident lawsuit.

-If you don't have car insurance, or if the limits of your coverage have been exceeded and the insurance company is no longer under an obligation to pay for an attorney to defend the lawsuit, you can hire an attorney on your own, but you'll probably need to pay that attorney a hefty hourly fee (anywhere from around $150 to $500 per hour, depending on where you live and the attorney's experience/reputation).
+But drivers who don't have insurance, or who exceed the limits of their coverage, have to hire an attorney on their own and pay a hefty hourly fee (typically around $150 to $500 per hour, depending on where they live and the attorney's experience and reputation).

 Learn more about how much car accident lawyers cost.

-In many personal injury cases, the attorney's contingency fee percentage is determined on a "sliding scale," depending on when the case is resolved.
+You can negotiate a reduced contingency fee percentage.
+Some attorneys are willing to set contingency fee percentages on a "sliding scale," depending on when the case is resolved.
 For example, an attorney may charge: